fastapi/sqlmodel/docs/tutorial/many-to-many/update-remove-relationships.md

 We'll get **Spider-Boy** and the **Z-Force** team.

-As you already know how these goes, I'll use the **short version** and get the data in a single Python statement.
+As you already know how this goes, I'll use the **short version** and get the data in a single Python statement.

 And because we are now using `select()`, we also have to import it.